Van Dyke Parks: Style and influences

 Parks acknowledged Les Paul's multi-tracked recordings with Mary Ford as a foundational influence on his production style.

 Parks' overall sound and music style has been categorized as orchestral pop, Americana, art pop, baroque pop, and experimental pop.
-His musical influences include Percy Grainger, Louis Moreau Gottschalk, Spike Jones, Juan García Esquivel, and Les Paul, as well as Bach, Beethoven, Charles Ives, Chopin, Antonín Dvořák, Bedřich Smetana, Vaughn Williams, George Gershwin, Woody Guthrie, and Howlin' Wolf.
+His musical influences include Percy Grainger, Louis Moreau Gottschalk, Spike Jones, Juan García Esquivel, and Les Paul, as well as Bach, Beethoven, Charles Ives, Chopin, Antonín Dvořák, Bedřich Smetana, Ralph Vaughan Williams, George Gershwin, Woody Guthrie, and Howlin' Wolf.

 According to Parks, hearing Jones' "Cocktails for Two" (1944) and Les Paul and Mary Ford's "How High the Moon" (1951) as a child convinced him of the creative possibilities of recorded and multitracked sound and set him on a lifelong path in studio music.
 His affinity for "tuneful percussion" originated from attending Grainger's chamber-folk symphony performances in his youth.

 Lyrically, Parks is characterized by a free-associative approach.
 Influences on his lyric style include James Joyce, Lawrence Ferlinghetti, e.e. cummings, William Saroyan, and John Steinbeck.
 The Discover America album title derived from Ferlinghetti's poem "I Am Waiting".